Confoederatio/Naissance/README.md

 These libraries and utils can also be used in the visual script editor (alongside GDAL/GRASS/Magick/SAGA if they are installed).
 ASC, GeoJSON, GeoPNG, GeoTIFF, KMZ/KML, NC, and other file formats are supported by default; alongside Proj4JS live-warping.
 Blacktraffic scrapers rely on Chrome (Puppeteer) and Firefox (Selenium) and can capture Deck.gl, Leaflet, MapLibre, Maptalks and OpenLayers geometries.

 3D geometries beyond 2.5D rely on .gltf files and 3D Tiles (ideally via Blender), with full Three.js support.
+2D operations use a custom fork of [Turf.js](https://github.com/ConfoederatioVF/Turf.performant).

 <details>
   <summary><h3>Naissance World Model (Datasets).</h3></summary>